manhowong/ephys-analysis-toolbox/resources/analysis_algorithms/nsfa.md

 ![NSFA Flowchart](../img/nsfa_flowchart.svg)

-## 1. Align traces by the point of fastest rise
+## 1. Align events by the point of fastest rise

-Traces can be aligned by the point of fastest rise.
+Events must be aligned by the point of fastest rise.
 (See [`prepare_data.md`](../prepare_data.md))

-All traces should have the same length of baseline and the same total trace length.
-(For demo data, the baseline is 4 ms and the total trace length is 44.75 ms. Nearly all events decay back to baseline within this time window.)
+All traces should have the same total trace length after alignment.
+(For demo data, the total trace length is 44.75 ms. Nearly all events decay back to baseline within this time window.)

 Example of aligned traces and the average trace ↓